kumpan/unikorn/content/web/2023-12-01-kpi-definition.md

 ---
 ## Common Challenges

 Identifying valuable KPIs is a process, and we are here to help you navigate through it.
 A major challenge is the extensive array of available data presented in various tools.
-We are specialists in discerning metrics worth focusing on that create insights making a difference for your business objectives.
+We are specialists in defining metrics worth focusing on that makes a difference for your business objectives.

 ## Our KPI Process